- Air quality monitoring

 In 2018, a 2nd round of air quality monitoring started for 8 of the 9 neighbourhoods and 1 monitoring location in Dawson City.
 We expect to complete this round of monitoring in winter 2020.

 Air quality data from this study help inform and plan future activities.

 Air quality outside Whitehorse

-There are currently no other National Air Pollution Surveillance stations in Yukon outside of Whitehorse.
+There are currently no other National Air Pollution Surveillance stations in the Yukon outside of Whitehorse.
 These stations are expensive and need significant resources to operate and maintain.
-We're looking to expand Yukon’s air quality monitoring network through other means, such as purple air sensors.
+We're looking to expand the Yukon’s air quality monitoring network through other means, such as purple air sensors.